Sitecore/jss/docs/data/routes/connected-demo/explore-code/graphql/en.md

       <p><img src="/assets/img/GraphQL01.png" alt="Habitat Fitness"></p>
     </div>
     <div class="col-md-6">
       <p>From the Sitecore desktop, click on <strong>Content Editor</strong>.</p>
       <p>The <strong>Content Editor</strong> is an editing tool that you can use to manage and edit all the content on your website.
 It is designed for more experienced content authors who are familiar with Sitecore and the functionality that it contains.
-The Content Editors appearance and functionality vary depending on the user’s roles, the local security settings, and the customizations that have been implemented on the Sitecore installation.</p>
+The Content Editor's appearance and functionality vary depending on the user’s roles, the local security settings, and the customizations that have been implemented on the Sitecore installation.</p>
     </div>
   </div>
 <p>